danger

 Event tours

 Meet with the Water Bureau’s education team to learn about Portland’s water system.
 Take a tour of the new educational elements installed at Washington Park.
-Learn about the historic relevance of the reservoir.
+Learn about the historic relevance and the new modern engineering of the reservoir.

 Self-guided tour